About this page

 A summary of sources of marine weather forecasts broadcast on the Global Maritime Distress and Safety System (GMDSS) as well as being made available by public service radio, Internet, email and on demand.

-For quick links to GMDSS schedules, texts of forecasts, weather charts, GRIB file sources, see further down this page.
+For quick links to GMDSS schedules, texts of forecasts, weather charts, GRIB file sources, see

 Long gone are the days when we had only the shipping forecast on BBC Long wave radio or its foreign equivalents.
 We now have a bewildering array of forecasts from various sources and by a number of different routes.